-During the year ended 30 June 2013 the Company incurred expenses of \$339,220 (30 June 2012: \$293,884) with Australian Contract Mining Pty Ltd, an entity associated with Mr Brian Rodan, a Director of the Company until 9 October 2012, in respect of the provision of care and maintenance services at the Mt Morgans Gold Project.
+During the year ended 30 June 2014 the Company incurred expenses of \$Nil (30 June 2013: \$339,220) with Australian Contract Mining Pty Ltd, an entity associated with Mr Brian Rodan, a Director of the Company until 9 October 2012, in respect of the provision of care and maintenance services at the Mt Morgans Gold Project.

-Other than the above, and the key management personnel related party disclosure in Note 23(e), there are no related party transactions to report.
+Other than the above, and the key management personnel related party disclosure in the Remuneration Report and in Note 23(e), there are no related party transactions to report.

-Note 23 Key Management Personnel Disclosures
+Note 23 Key Management Personnel